Yolanda Saldívar: After the conviction

 The revolver used to kill Selena disappeared after the trial.
 It was later found in a box of office supplies at the home of court reporter Sandra Oballe, who has said she did not realize she had the weapon.
 Despite objections from some historical groups, it was dismantled and the pieces were thrown into Corpus Christi Bay in 2002.

 Saldívar has asked the Texas Court of Criminal Appeals to accept a petition that challenges her conviction.
 She claims the petition was filed in 2000 with the 214th District Court, but was never sent to the higher court.
 Her request was received on March 31, 2008, the 13th anniversary of Selena's death.

+Saldívar first became eligible for parole in 2025 after serving 30 years in prison.
+Her first petition filed in January 2025 was denied on March 27, 2025, with March 2030 set as the next date for her parole review.

 In popular culture

-Saldívar was portrayed by Lupe Ontiveros in the movie Selena, by Damayanti Quintanar in Selena's Secret, a series based on the book of the same name, and by Natasha Perez in the Netflix original series, Selena: The Series.
-In 2017, Saldivar was portrayed by E.A.
-Costillo in the television documentary, Murder Made Me Famous.
+Saldívar was portrayed by Lupe Ontiveros in the film Selena, by Damayanti Quintanar in Selena's Secret, a series based on the book of the same name, and by Natasha Perez in the Netflix original series, Selena: The Series.
+In 2017, Saldívar was portrayed by E. A. Castillo in the television documentary Murder Made Me Famous.